ThePeculiarPotato/alarmfsck/README.md

 done.
 It encrypts a set of files of your choosing, hibernates the computer, wakes it up at the requested time and presents you with a maths problem, accompanied by horrible loud screeching sounds.
-Upon solving the maths problem your files are unencrypted while closing the program any other way means they are lost forever.
+Upon solving the maths problem your files are unencrypted, while closing the program any other way means they are lost forever.

 This is a C++ project utilizing the GTK widget toolkit.